 Have you taken the GRE before?

-The first step to studying abroad, whether master’s or PhD, is the GRE.
+The first step to studying abroad, whether master’s or PhD, is a good GRE score.
 This is the test of choice for almost 9 out of 10 universities in the US because it accurately assesses the potential of a student for advanced study, and a good GRE score exponentially increases your chance of admission.

 This computer-based test is developed in such a way that no two students get the same questions, and it evaluates students in three sections; quantitative reasoning, verbal reasoning and analytical writing.
 However, the components that show up on your final GRE score are the verbal and quantitative sections.
 These are each scored from 130 to 170 points, so your total GRE score ranges from 260 to 340.
 The writing section is scored from 0-6, and while it doesn’t show up in your final score, it is often separately analysed by the admissions committee, a decent score is 5+.
 Now, what is a good GRE score for PhD in USA?